Michael McCullers

-Michael McCullers (born 1971) is an American screenwriter who specializes in writing comedies.
+Michael McCullers (born 1971) is an American writer and director.

 Early life

-A native of Vestavia Hills, Alabama, McCullers attended Indian Springs School which is a private high school in Birmingham, Alabama.
+A native of Vestavia Hills, Alabama, McCullers attended Indian Springs School which is a private high school in Indian Springs Village, Alabama.
 He was awarded a National Merit Scholarship.

 Career

 McCullers began his career as a writer for Saturday Night Live.
 He co-wrote the scripts for Austin Powers: The Spy Who Shagged Me and Austin Powers in Goldmember, from the Austin Powers film series which stars Mike Myers.
-They are his best known work.

 McCullers wrote and directed the 2008 comedy Baby Mama.
 Tina Fey and Amy Poehler are in the film.
 In 1999, he signed a deal with New Line Cinema to write comedies.

 He wrote the 2017 film The Boss Baby for DreamWorks Animation, and with Genndy Tartakovsky co-wrote Hotel Transylvania 3: Summer Vacation (2018) for Sony Pictures Animation.

-He will write Shrek 5 for DreamWorks Animation, and was working on the script for Frogkisser!, a live-action/animation hybrid adaptation of Garth Nix's children's book for Blue Sky Studios.
+In 2023, he was brought on to write material for the film Ruby Gillman, Teenage Kraken.

+McCullers was hired to write Shrek 5 for DreamWorks Animation.